NBA Hall of Fame

 Monroe’s improvisational style influenced generations of guards and helped bridge street basketball creativity with professional play.
 Over his 13-season career (including ABA time), he averaged 18.8 points per game and became one of the sport’s most entertaining performers.
 Monroe was inducted into the Naismith Memorial Basketball Hall of Fame in 1990.

-Monroe's Awards and Records
+Monroe's Awards and Honors

 • NBA champion (1973)